3 Phase Power Formula, P =√3* V * I * pf, While 1 Phase Power Formula, P = V * I * pf,

 - is the power factor (cosine of the phase angle difference between voltage and current).

-This formula takes into account the fact that in a three-phase system, the power is not simply the product of the line-to-line voltage () and line current (), as it would be in a single-phase system.
+In a three-phase system, the power isn’t just the product of the line-to-line voltage (VL) and the line current (IL), as it is in a single-phase system.

-Instead, you need to multiply by the square root of 3 and the power factor () to get the true power in the circuit.
+To find the true power, you also need to multiply by the square root of 3 and the power factor (cos(θ)).

-Let’s go through an example of 3-phase load calculation step by step.
+Let’s go through an example of a 3-phase load calculation step by step.

 Example: Suppose you have a three-phase electrical system with the following parameters: